maartenwijntjes/p5-sketch-and-test/README.md

 # Sketch and test: visual crowd research with p5.js

 This repository contains a collection of example experiments for visual crowd research using [p5.js](https://p5js.org).
 We found that for doing our own perceptual experiments online, the use of p5.js was kind of a revelation.
-To share our experiences, give some  background info about perception *and* a contemplation about the bigger context of *visual crowd research*, we wrote a paper that is almost in preprint.
+To share our experiences, give some  background info about perception *and* a contemplation about the bigger context of *visual crowd research*, we wrote a paper that is still in [preprint](https://arxiv.org/abs/2004.08198).
 Here we share the practicalities.

 ## Instant example ([video 1](https://youtu.be/2g6cV_si2U0))